Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Discussion

-We have focused on integration of finite-dimensional summary statistics.
-It is of both theoretical and practical interest to study how to integrate infinite-dimensional external summary curves, such as estimates of a density function, regression curve, or conditional mean.
+We have focused on the integration of finite-dimensional summary statistics.
+It is of both theoretical and practical interest to study how to integrate infinite-dimensional external summary curves, such as estimates of a density function, regression curve, or conditional mean, and a trained neural network model.
 We plan to pursue this extension in the future.

-\section{Supplementary material}
+\section{Supplementary Material}

-Supplementary material available at \Bka\ online includes proofs of Theorems 1--4 and Propositions 1--4, details of Examples 2 and 3, additional simulation results and discussion on the scenario when Assumption 2 only holds asymptotically.
+Supplementary Material available online includes proofs of Theorems 1--6 and Propositions 1--3, detailed discusses for the efficiency gain of incorporating an additional external summary statistics, additional examples and simulation results, the efficient influence functions under a parametric model for the conditional density, discussions on the scenario when Assumption 2 holds only asymptotically, and additional details about the re-bootstrap procedure.